molonc-lab/MethAmplicons2/README.md

 ## INSTALLATION:

 Currently, to install and use methamplicons:
 1. (Recommended) Create a virtual environment for installation
 2. Download and extract the binary for the flash read merging tool and move it to the user's bin folder or the bin in the virtual environment.
-3A.
-Clone or download the MethAmplicons2 repository (put the files in your working directory) then install the tool using flit.
+3. A. Clone or download the MethAmplicons2 repository (put the files in your working directory) then install the tool using flit.
-3B.
-Install the methamplicons tool from testpypi: pip install -i https://test.pypi.org/simple/ methamplicons
+3. B. Install the methamplicons tool from testpypi: pip install -i https://test.pypi.org/simple/ methamplicons

 ### Step 1.
 Create and activate a virtual environment (recommended):
 - It is recommended to create a virtual environment where the tool can be installed